 Students Taking College Developmental Classes

-Students taking developmental classes are allowed 30 credit hours of attempted preparatory coursework which the federal government will use toward their enrollment status.
-After a student attempts 30 credit hours of developmental course work further hours cannot be counted in determining enrollment status for financial aid eligibility, full-time, 3/4 time, half-time.
-Developmental courses are never used for determining enrollment hours for Bright Future Scholarship recipients.
+Students taking developmental classes are allowed 30 credit hours of attempted preparatory coursework which the Federal government will use toward their enrollment status.
+After a student attempts 30 credit hours of developmental coursework, further hours cannot be counted in determining enrollment status (full-time, 3/4 time, half-time) for financial aid eligibility.
+Developmental courses are never used for determining enrollment hours for Bright Futures Scholarship recipients.

 Expected Family Contribution (EFC)